 Identify any manufacturing ties with the five suppliers in the NDAA, including any subsidiaries or affiliates (as with OEM and ODM relationships, be mindful of equipment supplied under another manufacturer’s name).

-Also, ensure to check any covered equipment/services delivered on government contracts by any vendor.
-Further identify any business equipment or systems produced by or having components from a prohibited vendor such as computers, servers, phones, and other electronics capable of executing software commands.
+Also, check any covered equipment/services delivered on government contracts by any vendor.
+Further, identify any business equipment or systems produced by or having components from a prohibited vendor such as computers, servers, phones, and other electronics capable of executing software commands.
 This will be required to comply with the second half of Section 889.

 Contractors with the Department of Defense contracts who solely supply food, clothes, supplies, and so on should check with the contracting officer to see if the latest waiver extension applies to your purchase.
 However, it is important to note that you may still be covered through other covered contracts.